 We recommend using separate server instances with 16 channels where possible.
 A setup with Event Input plug-ins and more than 16 channels per server instance should be the exception rather than the rule.
 Especially if your computer has 4 or more CPU cores.

 For each rack module with a Vienna Ensemble Pro plug-In or Vienna Ensemble Pro Event Input, you need to select or create a device description that lists its sounds and articulations.
 There are a number of VSL devices available for download from the Online Repository in your rack editor.

 You can also create new device descriptions with instruments as you need them.
 Import the articulations from Steinberg Expression Maps, which are available from VSL via their Vienna Assistant application.

-Tip: Do not attempt to extract a device description from the VEP Server Interface plug-in, as this will associate the device description with the VEP plug-in rather than the remote plug-in containing the actual sounds.
+Tip: Do not attempt to extract a device description from a VEP plug-in, as this will associate the device description with the VEP plug-in rather than the remote plug-in that contains the actual sounds.